xyproto/zsh-noregerts/README.md

     source ~/.zsh/zsh-noregerts/zsh-noregerts.zsh

-Passwordless `sudo` access is recommended, but it's not a good practice, hence the name of the project: `zsh-noregerts`.
+Passwordless `sudo` access is recommended, but it's not good practice, hence the name of this project.

 ### Example use